-The Parker Ranch on the Big Island was once upon a time the largest ranch in the united states.
-Their history is interwoven with that of the American presence in Hawaii, and they still remain one of the biggest ranches on the Island.
+The Parker Ranch on the Big Island was, once upon a time, the largest ranch in the united states.
+Their history is interwoven with that of the American presence in Hawaii, and they remain one of the biggest ranches on the Island.

-Parker Ranch history started in 1809 when the young John Parker came to the Big Island.
-Over time he became a loyal friend and subject of King Kamehameha I who hired him to cull the herd of wild cattle which began as five cattle given to the king 21 years earlier in 1793 by British Captain George Vancouver.
-In 1815, Parker married Kipikane, the daughter of a high-ranking Hawaiian chief, who took the Christian name Rachel.
-The couple had a daughter and two sons and the Parker dynasty began.
+The Parker Ranch history starts in 1809 when the young John Parker came to the Big Island.
+Over time John became a loyal friend and subject of King Kamehameha I, who hired him to cull the herd of wild cattle which began as five cattle given to the king 21 years earlier in 1793 by British Captain George Vancouver.
+In 1815, John Parker married Kipikane, the daughter of a high-ranking Hawaiian chief, who took the Christian name Rachel.
+The couple had a daughter and two sons, and so the Parker dynasty began.

 Their main business of the Parker Ranch is raising cattle, but the vast amount of land they own allows them to use the land for tours and events.

 The Parker Ranch 4th of July Rodeo is an award-winning tradition that includes action-packed rodeo events, keiki (children) activities, ono (delicious) food and much, much more.